 CBT is also used to treat mental health problems such as anxiety disorders, depression, and obsessive-compulsive disorders.
 It can effectively help people with mental health disorders become more aware of negative or inaccurate thinking patterns.
 People learn practical coping skills to manage these situations, and patients learn to respond to challenges more effectively.

-What Is DBT, and Who Benefits the Most?
+What Is DBT (dialectical behavioral therapy), and Who Benefits the Most?

 DBT falls under the CBT umbrella and was developed from Marsha Linehan’s attempts to treat suicidal women with multiple problems.
 After researching and combing through available literature, she put together evidence-based CBT interventions to target suicidal behaviors.
 Unfortunately, the interventions were so focused on changing cognition that many patients stopped treatment because they felt invalidated, criticized, and misunderstood.